savi-lang/savi/spec/compiler/type_check.constraints.savi.spec.md

     s2 iso = s // not okay
              ^

-- it is required here to be a subtype of iso: s2 iso = s // not okay
+- it is required here to be a subtype of String'iso: s2 iso = s // not okay
        ^~~